harshvardhanchand/MediMind/memory-bank/architecture.md

 Key components:
 - **Google Cloud Document AI Integration**: Leverages Google Cloud Document AI for robust text extraction from various document formats (PDFs, images) stored in Google Cloud Storage.
 - **Configuration**: Utilizes environment variables (loaded via `.env` files) for managing sensitive connection details (Project ID, Processor ID) for services like Document AI.
 - **Utility Functions**: Provides functions like `process_document_with_docai` to encapsulate the logic for calling the Document AI service and retrieving raw text output.
+The raw text is then passed to the AI Language Processing component.

+### 10. AI Language Processing (`backend/app/utils/ai_processors.py`)

+This component is responsible for the deep analysis and semantic structuring of the raw text extracted by the OCR process.
+The core logic is implemented in the `structure_text_with_gemini` function within `backend/app/utils/ai_processors.py`.

+Key components:
+- **LLM Integration (Google Gemini Flash)**: Uses the `google-generativeai` library to interact with the `gemini-1.5-flash-latest` model.
+The `structure_text_with_gemini` function orchestrates this.
+- **Semantic Structuring**: The LLM is guided by a detailed system prompt (`SYSTEM_PROMPT_MEDICAL_STRUCTURING`) to identify, categorize, and structure medically relevant information from the input text.
+The goal is to produce a JSON list of "medical_events" or "medical_observations", each with attributes like `event_type`, `description`, `value`, `units`, `date_time`, `qualifiers`, and `raw_text_snippet`.
+- **API Key Management**: The Gemini API key is not directly loaded from environment variables within `ai_processors.py`.
+Instead, the `structure_text_with_gemini` function expects the API key to be passed as an argument.
+The calling code (e.g., test scripts, future API endpoints) is responsible for loading the `GEMINI_API_KEY` from an environment variable (typically sourced from a `.env` file) and providing it to the function.
+- **Output for Storage**: The structured JSON string output from the LLM is intended to be stored in the `content` (JSONB) field of the `ExtractedData` model.
+This structured data will enable advanced querying and analysis.
+- **Configuration**: The LLM call is configured with a low `temperature` (0.1) for more deterministic output and includes safety settings.

 ## Database Schema Overview